curationexperts/recipes/patterns/intermittent_ci_failures.md

-# Dealing with intermittent failures on Travis CI
+# Dealing with intermittent failures on CI

-DCE uses Travis CI to run specs when pushing to GitHub.
-Travis is a unique environment that is slightly different than our production environments or development machines.
-You may encounter intermittent failures when specs run on Travis that you don't run into on your local machine.
-This problem is pronounced when running feature tests that rely on JavaScript.
+DCE uses a Continous Integration (CI) service to run specs when pushing to GitHub.
+CI is a unique environment that may have slight differences from production environments or development machines.
+You may encounter intermittent failures when specs run under CI that you don't run into on your local machine.

 If you have a spec that is passing locally, but sometimes failing on Travis you can use a strategy that Chris Colvard came up with on the Avalon project.
 The original Avalon commit for this functionality is [here](https://github.com/avalonmediasystem/avalon/commit/2a5b21dcb7d40c47a77acf6fb24de089944588b5).